JWW127/raylib-stuff/c/c-static-raylib-debian-ubuntu.md

 gcc main.c -o main -Iinclude -Llib -lraylib -lm -ldl -lpthread -lGL -lrt -lX11`
 ```

-> if your create a .clangd file so your neovim/vscode/ knows where to look to find raylib.h
+> if you create a .clangd file so your neovim/vscode/ knows where to look to find raylib.h

 ```yaml
 CompileFlags: